Victory against Bulgaria: World Champion Germany qualified for basketball European

 The 118-time German basketball player Niels Giffey talks about the shock at the end of the summer games in Paris, FC Bayern Munich, too much burdens in professional sports-and he announces his resignation from the national team.

-Mumbru was able to fall back on the major of his Euroleague players, and was more lucky that the change from Center Daniel Theis from the New Orleans Pelicans to the Euroleague club Monaco fell exactly during this period.
-Theis was alongside Johannes Thiemann, who was flown in from Japan, Johannes Voigtmann, Justus Hollatz and Andreas Obst (all FC Bayern), as well as David Krämer (from the Spanish first division team Canarias) and Isaac Bonga (Partizan Belgrade) the seventh world champion in the field.
-Accordingly, the first qualification game in Montenegro, which won the DBB selection safely 95:76, won.
-Which was synonymous with the successful qualification, because only a defeat with more than 70 points difference on Sunday evening could have put this in danger.
+Mumbru was able to fall back on the major of his Euroleague players and was lucky that the change from Center Daniel Theis from the New Orleans Pelicans to the Euroleague club Monaco fell exactly during this period.
+Theis was alongside Johannes Thiemann, who was flown in from Japan, Johannes Voigtmann, Justus Hollatz and Andreas Obst (all FC Bayern) as well as David Krämer (from the Spanish first division team Canarias) and Isaac Bonga (Partizan Belgrade) the seventh world champion in the field.
+The first qualification game in Montenegro, which won the DBB selection 95:76, was accordingly one-sided.
+Which was synonymous with the successful qualification, because only a defeat with more than 70 points difference on Sunday evening could have put it in danger.

-However, because the Bulgarians had to do without their two best players, Sasha Vezenkov received no release from Piraeus and Codi Miller-Mcintyre was ordered home by Red Stern Belgrade, this opportunity moved into the area of theory.
+However, because the Bulgarians had to do without their best players-Sasha Vezenkov got no release from Piraeus and Codi Miller-Mcintyre was ordered home by Red Stern Belgrade-this opportunity moved into the area of theory.
 Vezenkov, who is currently considered the best player in Europe, was still the winning guarantee in the 81: 77 win of the Bulgarians against Sweden on Thursday with 40 points and 18 rebounds, in Miller-Mcintyre the Bulgarians also had to do without their playmaker.
 Nevertheless, on Sunday evening in Bamberg, the hosts only lived up to his favorite status until the halftime score of 62:35 points, after which the game of the world champion took increasing traits.

 At the European Championships, the national basketball team will have a different face, Mumbru wants to talk to NBA players

-Of course, coaches Mumbru cheerfully reduced the line -up throughout the game, as an explanation for the two lost quarters (13:22 and 19:28), that’s not enough.
+Of course, coaches Mumbru cheerfully reduced the line -up in the entire course of the game, but as an explanation for the two lost quarters (13:22 and 19:28), that’s not enough.
 Because neither Bulgaria nor Montenegro or Sweden are competitors that range from the performance area of the German team.
 The appearance in the second half was simply poor and did not live up to a world champion – three minutes before the end, the guests had put the Germans on the pelle to the Germans (82:87).
-Of course, there was enough quality in Mumbrus selection so as not to end the victory.
+Mumbru attested to his players, who looked a bit nervous in the final phase, on the microphone of magenta awards, “many good moments”, but this would also have acted “too much and no longer intensely enough”.
 The best shooter was David Krämer with 14 points, Andreas Obst and Daniel Theis (12 each) also scored in double digits.
-Mumbru attested to his players, who looked a bit nervous in the final phase, on the microphone of magenta awards, “many good moments”, but this would also have acted “too much and no longer intensely enough”.

 There is no reason to start the alarm sirens, because the majority of the players and the national coaches have so far only known each other.
-And in this constellation, the team is hardly to be expected at the European Championship, but the two final areas in Bamberg obviously frightened the national coach in such a way that he wants to study flight plans for overseas.
-There, his best players are involved, with whom he always has in contact, as he emphasized: “I have spoken with Dennis and Franz on the phone,” he said in advance of the game.
-In addition to the leaders Dennis Schröder and Franz Wagner, he also has Isaiah Hartenstein, who is currently shining at the Oklahoma City Thunder, and Wagner’s Orlando teammate Tristan da Silva on the slip.
+And in this constellation, the team is hardly to be expected from the European Championship.
+Nevertheless, the two final areas in Bamberg obviously scored the national coach in such a way that he wants to study the flight plans after overseas.
+There, his best players are involved, with whom he is always in contact, as he emphasized: “I called Dennis and Franz on the phone,” he said before the game.
+In addition to the leaders He also has Dennis Schröder and Franz Wagner Isaiiah Hartenstein, who is currently shining at the Oklahoma City Thunder, as well as Wagner’s Orlando teammate Tristan da Silva on the paper.
 The European Championship is likely to come too early for the currently injured Moritz Wagner.

 In addition, two other top-class players were missing in Nick Weiler-Babb and Oscar da Silva, and world champion Maodo Lo, who stayed with his Euroleague club Paris, also signaled willingness to the European Championship.
-Never before had a German national coach had such a big pool of top players who will be art for Mumbru to create a coherent team from it.
-Just like his predecessor Gordon Herbert, the signs are not bad, as Daniel Theis explained: “Every coach does it differently, but the core of the team is.”
+Never before had a German national coach had such a big pool of top players.
+The art for Mumbru will be to create a coherent team from it, as predecessor Gordon Herbert had done.
+In any case, the signs are not bad, as Daniel Theis explained: “Every coach does it differently, but the core of the team is.”

 #Victory #Bulgaria #World #Champion #Germany #qualified #basketball #European